wbushey/wbushey.github.io/projects/masters-thesis/_posts/2013-09-14-masters-thesis.md

 title: Master's Thesis
 author: bill
 layout: post
+redirect_from:
-permalink: /masters-thesis/
+  - /masters-thesis/
 ---

 ## An Analysis of Federal Policy on Internet Consumer Privacy and a Study of the Relationship between Privacy, Information, Trust, and Valuation

-[Click Here](/files/posts/2013/09/Thesis.docx) to download my thesis on online consumer privacy.
-You can download materials referenced in the thesis [here](materials/).
+[Click Here][1] to download my thesis on online consumer privacy.
+You can download materials referenced in the thesis [here][2].

 ### Abstract